PLauncher-Team/PLauncher/README.md

 ## 📥 Installation

-To install Plauncher, follow these simple steps:
+To install PLauncher, follow these simple steps:

 1. Go to the [Releases page](https://github.com/PLauncher-Team/PLauncher/releases) on GitHub.
 2. Download the latest version from the assets.